ElenaCherpakova/api-weather-react/README.md

-# Weather Forecast
+<h1> Weather Forecast <h1/>

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Running the project

-### `npm start`
+* Clone the repository onto your local device.

-Runs the app in the development mode.\
+* Install dependencies using the `npm install` command in the client folder.
+* Start the web server using the `npm start` command.
+  The app will be served at http://localhost:3000/
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+* Go to http://localhost:3000/ in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+## What Has Been Learnt
+* learnt how to use Hooks in ReactJS,
+* How to create own custom Hook
+* Create a cross domain for weather API bypass cors
+* Fetch API

 ### Dependencies

 * React
-* Axio
+* Axios
 * Bootstrap